 Rare photos from the holdings of the National Archives

 Alan Walker, an archivist in the Textual Processing unit in the National Archives at College Park, MD, just solved a mystery that staff have wondered about for many years.
 Mark down this auspicious date, for I shall reveal to you the identity of this longtime mystery woman.
 You've probably seen this photo many a time … Continue reading Mystery lady identified!

 Today’s post comes from Jessie Kratz, Historian of the National Archives.
-On June 24 the National Archives celebrates its 80th anniversary.
-If you have ever visited the National Archives in Washington, DC, you may have noticed two very, very large bronze doors that mark the original Constitution Avenue entrance to the building.
-Visitors enter through the … Continue reading Doors of Monumental Proportions
+On June 19 the National Archives celebrates its 80th anniversary.
+Constitution Avenue Entrance with doors closed, 6/13/1936.
+(National Archives Identifier 7820634) If you have ever visited the National Archives in Washington, DC, you may have noticed two very, very large bronze doors that mark the … Continue reading Doors of Monumental Proportions

 Today's post comes from Jessie Kratz, Historian of the National Archives.
-June 19 marks the 80th Anniversary of the establishment of the National Archives.
-Eighty years ago on June 19, 1934, President Franklin D. Roosevelt signed legislation creating the National Archives.
-It was the culmination of a 25-year campaign by the historical community to create … Continue reading Happy 80th Birthday National Archives
+June 19 marks the anniversary of the establishment of the National Archives.
+On June 19, 1934, President Franklin D. Roosevelt signed legislation creating the National Archives.
+It was the culmination of a 25-year campaign by the historical community to create a National Archives building … Continue reading Happy Birthday National Archives

 Today’s post comes from Alan Walker, archivist at the National Archives in College Park, Maryland.
 Now, maybe it's happened to you: that "needle in a haystack," "home run," unbelievable find that blew you away, and brought joy to a researcher.
 We archival folks live for that moment.
 Let me share with you one such moment … Continue reading “I was a gunner and a gun captain on a 90MM-AAA gun during World War II…”